 If you got the book free (off of Amazon) due to my Bookfunnel or Voracious Readers promotions, make a note in your review where you got the book.
 Sometimes Amazon will allow this as ‘verification’ and not remove it.
 This seems especially true if you are a Net Galley or Kirkus reader.

 If you are an author who is reviewing, I would suggest you use a different name for your reviews.
 I do not review under the name Byrd Nash, as this could be seen as some sort of favoritism by Amazon.

 Consider leaving a review at Barnes and Noble, Kobo, or Apple.
-I do have my books on these platforms and I don’t think any of them require proof of purchase (if I’m wrong please comment on this post so I can correct that info).
+I do have my books on these platforms, and I don’t think any of them require proof of purchase (if I’m wrong, please comment on this post so I can correct that info).
 They have less restrictive policies than Amazon.

 Amazon requires that any account reviewing to have spent $50 on its platform.
-For those who really dislike Amazon or who have a new account, this prevent your review from being accepted.
+For those who really dislike Amazon or who have a new account, this can prevent your review from being accepted.
 I’d suggest reviewing elsewhere like Goodreads (owned by Amazon BTW), Bookbub, Barnes and Noble, or Kobo.

 Be sure that you don’t give all five stars to every review you do on Amazon.
 Amazon is going to see that as strange as no one likes everything.
 Give honest feedback.

 If, due to financial reasons, you can’t afford my books but want to read them, I do gift copies all the time for those who will review.
 See below for details.